spacelabdev/Exoplanetarium-3D/README.md

 ## Deploying to Github Pages

-1. Update the Hompage Property
+1. Update the Hompage Property in package.json

-change the homepage property from
+Change the homepage property from

 ```
 "homepage": "./public/index.html",